CommunityHiQ/Frends.Community.JSON/README.md

   "Name": "#valueof($.[0].firstName)"
 }
 ```
-**throws exception in transformation**.
-This can be avoided by wrapping Input Json as follows:
+throws exception in transformation. **This can be avoided by wrapping Input Json as follows:**

 ```json
 { "root":